-What is TRUE Hope for Believers?
+What Does Biblical Hope Mean for Believers?

-Come along with us as we explore hope and our connection to biblical hope as Believers…
+Join us as we explore hope and our connection to biblical hope as Believers…

 The Meaning of the Word “Hope”

 Most of us view hope as a simple word with an easily agreed-upon meaning.
-But it is actually quite deep and full of wide-ranging definitions: from something that is not likely but wished for, to meanings much nearer to the word, trust…
+But it is actually quite deep and full of wide-ranging definitions: from something that is not likely but wished for, to meanings much nearer to the word trust

-Merriam-Webster dictionary gives some interesting insights into the word, hope:
+Merriam-Webster dictionary gives some interesting insights into the word hope

 Firstly, it gives the ‘essential’ meaning of hope as: